Revolutions in Contemporary History – International Scientific and Practical Conference

 - Registration costs

-- Cultural programme (e.g. museum visits – Museum of Political History and the Hermitage)
+- Cultural programme i.e. museum visits – Museum of Political History and the Hermitage.
+(The fee for the additional cultural programme on Sunday = 42 euro)

 - Lunch, dinner and coffee breaks